-Adobe InDesign is the most popular page layout program available in the world today and is the default application used in the production of magazines, brochures, newspapers, and large format display.
+Adobe InDesign is the most popular page layout program available in the world today.
+It is the default application used in magazines, brochures, newspapers, and large format displays.
 Because many organizations use InDesign for their printed collateral, it’s easy to produce their digital collateral in the application too.
-It’s easy to export to PDF, PNG, JPEG, GIF and other popular formats.
+It’s easy to export to PDF, PNG, JPEG, GIF, and other popular formats.

-InDesign has image and illustrations placed within it and these are usually stored in a ‘links’ folder within the folder in which the document is stored.
-The document needs to maintain the link with these images to produce high quality prints and exports, so if they’re moved, the links will be broken.
-Each Adobe InDesign document requires the fonts that were used to create it to allow it to be editable and rendered for printing and export.
+InDesign has images and illustrations placed within it, and these are usually stored in a ‘links’ folder within the folder in which the document is stored.
+The document needs to maintain the link with these images to produce high-quality prints and exports, so the links will be broken if they're moved.
+Each Adobe InDesign document requires the fonts used to create it to be editable and rendered for printing and export.

 When you’re receiving an Adobe InDesign document, it’s best to ask for an Adobe InDesign package.
 Adobe InDesign makes this easy.
-By using the File> Package command on Macintosh or PC, Adobe will create a folder which contains the InDesign document, all placed images in a ‘links’ folder and all fonts used in the document in a ‘fonts’ folder.
+Using the File> Package command on Macintosh or PC, Adobe will create a folder containing the InDesign document, all placed images in a ‘links’ folder, and all fonts used in the document in a ‘fonts’ folder.
 This folder can also contain a document, which can be created by the InDesign user with instructions.
-This can contain any notes from the creator and gives a full inventory of the history of the document, technical specifications and sizes as well as fonts, images used and the print settings that have been selected.
+This can contain any notes from the creator and give a full inventory of the document's history, technical specifications and sizes, fonts, images used, and the print settings selected.